pythonanywhere/help_pages/articles/CustomDomains.md

 If you are using a different registrar, searching for "forward naked domain" plus the name of your registrar will probably find the appropriate help page.

-If your registrar doesn't support domain redirects, then we know of two options, both free:
+If your registrar doesn't support domain redirects, we know of two alternatives, both free:

   * [wwwizer](http://wwwizer.com/naked-domain-redirect)